 Our Active Schools competition encourages schools to encourage more kids to take to their tredlies to get to school with a randomly selected school winning a Bike Fun Day (see below).
 Last year’s initiatives included bike buses, ride to school breakfasts, bike decoration prizes, bike checks, expanded car-free zones, manned crossings and more…

-Participant schools are also eligible to win 10 free weekly e-bike rentals from Sparque and four $250 Ride 2 School Day WA breakfast vouchers.
+Participant schools are also eligible to win free weekly e-bike rentals from Sparque and one of four $250 Ride 2 School Day WA breakfast vouchers.

 Riding to school not only benefits your children’s health and sense of independence, but also improves their concentration and academic performance.